stelzinga/MF/Management_Framework.md

 ## Environment
 The Environment of a Venture consists of *external forces* that can, and often will, influence, partially or fully, Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Environment is important in SWOT analysis (see below) and general Risk Management.

-The Environment has several *Environment Dimensions* as follows:
+The Environment has *Environment Dimensions* as follows:
 - Investors & Creditors
 - Politics, Laws & Regulations
 - Competitors